-For any periodic valuation of the defined benefit plan such as End of Service Benefit, the actuarial gain or loss arises because of two reasons:
+For any periodic valuation of a defined benefit plan, such as an End of Service Benefit Scheme, the actuarial gain or loss arises because of two reasons:

-1.1 Due to change in the valuation assumption
+1. Due to Change in the Valuation Assumption(s)

-For any actuarial valuation, the entity needs to make assumptions – financial assumptions (discount rate and salary escalation rate) and demographic assumptions (mortality rate and withdrawal rate).
-If there is a change in the assumptions from last valuation to the current valuation, then the change in liability due to a change in assumption(s) is quantified under Actuarial Gain or Loss due to change in the valuation assumption.
+For any actuarial valuation, certain assumptions need to be made; Financial assumptions (discount rate and salary escalation rate) and Demographic assumptions (mortality rate and withdrawal rate).
+If there is a change in the assumptions from the last valuation to the current valuation, then the change in liability (DBO) due to a change in assumption(s) is recognized as an Actuarial Gain or Loss.

-For example, the salary escalation rate was assumed to be 4% for the last valuation (say 31 December 2017), while the actual salary escalation awarded to the employees during FY 2018 is 5%.
-Then, while valuing the liability as at 31 December 2018, there would be an actuarial loss due to the experience of the Scheme being different from the assumption made, that being higher salary increases awarded – 5%, and benefits growing faster than assumed – 4%, leading to a larger liability than expected.
+For example, the salary escalation rate was assumed to be 4% for the last valuation (say 31 December 2018), whilst the actual salary escalation awarded to the employees during FY 2019 is 5%.
+Valuing the liability as at 31 December 2019 would show an actuarial loss due to the experience of the Scheme being different from the assumption made, i.e. a higher than expected salary increase awarded (5%) resulting in benefits growing faster than assumed (4%).
+This, in turn, leads to a larger liability than expected.
 The difference gives rise to an Actuarial Loss.

 Where is the Actuarial Gain or Loss charged to?